wp-plugins/bodi0s-bots-visits-counter/readme.txt

 None

 == Changelog ==
+=0.5=
+Updated filtering of the results.
+Now filter applies to any table column.
+Added option to block/unblock bot, by IP address and identifier via .htaccess file, the plugin creates a backup of your old .htaccess file in case something goes wrong, called .htaccess.bot-counter-backup.txt in the same folder as your original file.
+Removed unnecessary javascript files related to table results filtering.

 = 0.4 =
 Added in-line edit/delete of bot's name.
 Added ability to export statistics as XML Spreadsheet file, can be opened by MS Excel.